Why You Should Consider Creating a Niche Social Network

 It would also be a good idea to build a social media app for a niche community targeted at the world of musicians.
 Here are some striking examples.

 You've probably heard more than once about such a musical social network as SoundCloud, which is also called the “cloud service for sound files”.
 It was created by a company led by Eric Wahlforss.
-The goal was building a niche social media app that allows users to exchange musical compositions, playlists, etc.
+He had a very special goal, which is building a niche social media app that allows users to exchange musical compositions, playlists, etc.

 SoundCloud is similar to YouTube with the distinction of being focused on music tracks.
 The online service enables musicians to upload their creations and receive feedback from other users.